NutshellySima/nut_cloud/README.md

-You can configure your `WEBHOOK_SECRET_KEY` to match the secret key of Github Webhooks, then you can use Systemd to monitor file changes under `{instance path}/restart/` and restart the `uwsgi` server each time the file is changed.
+You can configure your `WEBHOOK_SECRET_KEY` to match the secret key of Github Webhooks, then you can use Systemd to monitor file changes under `{instance path}/restart/` and restart the `uwsgi` server each time any file is changed.

 ## Language